tgladkiy/Snake_en/README.md

 `subprocess` – creates a process, opens the plotting script, saves the plot to a file

 <b>Algorithm:</b>
-Each snake is a perceptron with 2 hidden layers, 1 input sensors layer and 1 direction layer.
+Each snake is the weights for perceptron with 2 hidden layers, 1 input sensors layer and 1 direction layer.
 Stages:
 - several families are formed from a large number of snakes with random weights (10.000-100.000)
 - selection of snakes with the best results